USA :: Illinois :: Naperville

 Win or lose -- come to the TGIO!

-about 1 year agoDon't forget to validate -- if you have 50K, then do it now.
+over 1 year agoDon't forget to validate -- if you have 50K, then do it now.
 You can keep writing.
 You only have to validate once, then you can just update your word count like you do now.
 But if you wait until the last minute, the site might be slow.
 (Also, you might want to verify that your time zone is correct if you plan on writing right up to midnight on Friday.)

-about 1 year agoNeed something to push yourself a bit more?
+over 1 year agoNeed something to push yourself a bit more?
 Sign up for the 18K challenge.
 Tim counts the words you wrote since the 22nd (not just from when you sign up.)

 See this thread.

-about 1 year agoIt's not too early to RSVP to our pot-luck Thank Goodness It's Over Party!
+over 1 year agoIt's not too early to RSVP to our pot-luck Thank Goodness It's Over Party!

 Need motivation to write through the Thansgiving weekend?
 Post your word count goal for Sunday evening in this thread, then track your progress here.
 Need motivation to write till the end of the month?
 Take the 18k, 7 day, 20 nanobots challenge (Track your progress here).
 Top wordcount in the second challenge wins this nanoborg:

-about 1 year agoIt's not too early to RSVP to our pot-luck Thank Goodness It's Over Party!
+over 1 year agoIt's not too early to RSVP to our pot-luck Thank Goodness It's Over Party!

 Need motivation to write over Thanksgiving weekend?